-- Cell phone companies take on domestic violence- When Cynthia Butterworth’s sister escaped from her abusive husband, she needed to cancel their shared cell phone contract so he couldn’t track her phone calls.
-But when she called Verizon, they said it would cost $500 to end her contract – money she simply didn’t have.
-Finally, after a massive Change.org petition, Cynthia got Verizon to change its policies so domestic abuse victims like Cynthia’s sister could easily cancel their contracts.
-Then word spread, and another domestic abuse victim, “Jane Doe,” launched her own Change.org petition, asking Sprint to follow suit.
-And just last month, Sprint agreed to waive its $200 cancellation fee in cases of domestic violence victims.
+Finally, after a massive Change.org petition in 2012, Cynthia convinced Verizon to change its policies so domestic abuse victims like Cynthia’s sister could easily cancel their contracts.
+Then word spread, and another domestic abuse victim, “Jane Doe,” launched her own Change.org petition asking Sprint to follow suit.
+After the petition gained signatures, Sprint agreed to waive its $200 cancellation fee in cases involving domestic violence victims.